peter-mcconnell/peter-mcconnell/README.md

 ### o/

-I've been working in tech for 20 years (swe & sre).
-Working in the runtime security space.
+I've been working in tech for 21 years (swe & sre).
+Mostly working on cloud products / currently focused on building security products.
 Most of my work is closed-source.

 - 🔭 For work I'm mostly focused on building cloud security products and teams.
 Golang, K8s, AWS/GCP/Azure/Oracle
 - 🌱 Working on my C and Kernel Module development